The new Elastic Cloud home page is here. Meet your new one-stop gateway to hosted and managed Elasticsearch:

 - The Elasticsearch Service card can get you to the Deployments page, directly to the Kibana log in, or you can create a deployment.

-- Help is now available from the life preserver icon in the upper-right corner, because if you call for help we’ll be your lifeline!
+- Help is now available from the life preserver icon, because if you call for help we’ll be your lifeline!

 Azure general availabilityedit